practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

 # Clojure in 15 minutes

-A quick tour of the Clojure syntax and common functions, which is so terse you can read through this page in around 15 minutes and have a basic understanding of the language.
+A quick tour of the Clojure syntax and common functions.
+The syntax is quite minimal so this should take around 15 minutest to read through (it may take longer to get comfortable with).

 !!!
 HINT "Try the code out in the REPL"
     [:fontawesome-solid-book-open: Start a Clojure REPL](/clojure/clojure-cli/repl/) or use a [:fontawesome-solid-book-open: Clojure aware editor](/clojure/clojure-editors/) connected to a REPL and experiment with these code examples.